-Launched as a subsidiary of The Goldman Sachs Group, Goldman Sachs Bank made headlines when it jumped into retail banking specializing in online bank accounts.
+Launched as a subsidiary of The Goldman Sachs Group, GS Bank made headlines when it jumped into retail banking specializing in online bank accounts.
 With its low minimum deposit requirements and high interest rates, Goldman Sachs Bank hopes to position itself as one of the best online banks amidst fierce competition.

 In 2015, Goldman Sachs announced it acquired $16 billion in deposits previously owned by GE Capital Bank.
 As part of its strategy to diversify and branch into online deposits, GS Bank completed this acquisition in April 2016 and offers both online savings accounts and certificates of deposit.

 Open high yield online savings accounts with $1

 Although Goldman Sachs is known as a wealth management giant, customers don't need millions to open an account with GS Bank.
 In fact, GS Bank offers free savings accounts and does not charge transaction fees.
 There is no minimum opening deposit requirement and you need just $1 to begin earning interest on your online savings account.

 As a bank specializing in online deposits, GS Bank has the advantage of higher interest rates than its branch-based competitors.
 The annual percentage yield (APY) for online savings is 1.05 percent for rates as of March 24, 2017.
 This is higher than other major banks like Bank of America and Citibank.

 Personal customer service online or over the phone